-Using alcohol and other drugs in the teenage years is bad for your child’s brain development.
+Using alcohol and other drugs is bad for your teenage child’s brain development.
 It can also be bad for your child’s long-term physical and mental health.
 If you suspect your child is using alcohol or other drugs, you need to act.

 Alcohol and other drugs: what’s safe for teenagers

 Using alcohol and other drugs isn’t always the same thing as having a problem with them.
-But if your child is regularly using or overusing alcohol or other drugs such as cannabis, or feels that she can’t have a good time without using drugs, it’s a very serious issue.
+But if your child is regularly using or overusing alcohol or other drugs, or feels that she can’t have a good time without using drugs, it’s a very serious issue.

 Alcohol and other drug problems: warning signs

-It’s not always easy to tell if a young person is having problems with alcohol or other drugs.
+It’s not always easy to tell whether a young person is having problems with alcohol or other drugs.

 Some of the signs that your child is using alcohol or other drugs include up-and-down moods, angry outbursts and changes to clothes, friends and interests.
 But these signs are a normal part of adolescence too.

 Here are some other warning signs that might mean you need to act.